21 GitHub Actions

 /home/shinyAppPkgsDockerCiCd

-directory is not only the image location we’ll be launching the application from, it’s also the URL for the deployed app:https://
+, this is not only the image location we’ll be launching the application from, but it’s also the URL for the deployed app:https://

 username